An interview with Judy Vale

 Ever wondered what the attraction of handbell ringing is?
 Well, Judy Vale gives Fun with Bells Podcast host, Cathy Both, a whole raft of reasons to take up this absorbing and musical hobby.

-Handbells are part of our history and tradition, you can take your handbells out to places like care homes and stately homes and really connect with your audience .
-You don’t need to be able to read music to play a tune.
+Handbells are part of our history and tradition, you can take your handbells out to places like care homes and really connect with your audience and you don’t need to be able to read music to play a tune.

 And just like tower bell ringing, Judy explains, handbell ringing is a team endeavour, needs commitment and a great deal of technique.
 There is also cake involved.